-So here is one set of pros and cons: It's a fun tent for kids because of the small side-room which could also be a closet, gear storage area, or sort of mud room; it feels cozy and tent-like, which we remember being a plus when we were kids; but this tent is on the shorter side of the tents in this review, so if you plan to hang out and stand up in it (and you're much over 5 and a half feet), you'll end up with a sore neck.
+So here is one set of pros and cons: It's a fun tent for kids because of the small side-room which could also be a closet, gear storage area, or sort of mud room.
+It feels cozy and tent-like, which we remember being a plus when we were kids.
+However, it's is on the shorter side of the tents in this review.
+If you plan to hang out and stand up in it (and you're much over 5 and a half feet), you'll end up with a sore neck.

 The dark red color of the version we tested is a very pleasing color to look at.
 However, the color does exacerbate the greenhouse effect in this tent; the lighter colored tents proved much cooler inside when the sun blazed overhead.
 If you need a tent for the heat, check out the Coleman Carlsbad Fast Pitch 6, a uniquely sun-proof tent, or even the REI Kingdom 6 with its light color and stellar ventilation.

-Pro tip: if it's really hot out, and there's no breeze, lay your sleeping bags over the top of the tent and open all the doors and vents – this will insulate the tent from the heat and cool down the inside in a hurry.
+Pro tip: if it's scorching out, and there's no breeze, lay your sleeping bags over the top of the tent and open all the doors and vents — this will insulate the shelter from the heat and cool down the inside in a hurry.

 One concern that cropped up in the livability and long-term durability department was the design of the curtain that separates the bigger and smaller rooms.
-If you only partially detach it (either in misuse, a distracted moment, etc.) and leave the bottom hook and loop attached, the top seam is likely to be strained, making it vulnerable to ripping – especially if there are energetic critters running around.
+If you only partially detach it (either in misuse, a distracted moment, etc.) and leave the bottom hook and loop attached, the top seam is likely to be strained, making it vulnerable to ripping — especially if energetic critters make the rounds.

 Of the tents in this review, the Flying Diamond 6 was perhaps the most confidence inspiring in stormy weather.
 The fly fully covers the tent (which is a feature shared only by the Mountain Hardwear Optic 6, the Marmot Limestone 6, and the Eureka Midori 6 in this review).
 The shorter profile is much more wind resistant, and there are lots of guy lines that anchor high on the fly — overall a much stronger design for inclement weather.